Savit-Raj/TalentFlow/README.md

 A comprehensive, modern hiring platform built with React, TypeScript, and advanced web technologies.
 TalentFlow streamlines the entire recruitment process from job posting to candidate management and assessment creation.

+Login Credentials are on the login page also:
+Email: hr@talentflow.com
+Password: admin123

 ## Intresting Sections to have a look at
 - [Design & Prototype](#design--prototype)
 - [Core Features](#core-features)